sachabarber/KafkaAvroExamples/KafkaSpecificAvroBrokenProducer/README.md

 # KafkaSpecificAvro with Kafka Schema Registry

+Shows working/broken Avro objects against Kafka Schema Registry, from the point of view of a Kafka producer

 Assuming you have changed where your